willcrichton/lia/README.md

 > 俩 (liǎ) - 1. two, 2. a pair

-Lia is a dynamically typed and garbage collected programming language that seamlessly interopates with Rust by using Rust as a compile target.
+Lia is a dynamically typed and garbage collected programming language that seamlessly interoperates with Rust by using Rust as a compile target.
 This enables Lia users to drop down into efficient Rust code when necessary, but work with a high-level Javascript-esque language for the majority of their application.
 For example, binding to a matrix library (à la numpy) is simple:

 ```rust
 // lia! declares a set of Lia functions.
 It is a procedural macro that compiles Lia into Rust.